techemstudios/intro_cs/PROJECTS/freq_overtones_with_python/README.md

 $ python ks.py --display
 ```

-You should get a window that pops up with the `matplotlib` plot shoing the Karplus-String algorithm that converts the initial random displacements to create the frequency waves.
+You should get a window that pops up with the `matplotlib` plot showing the Karplus-String algorithm that converts the initial random displacements to create the frequency waves.

 <center>